Business

 Enjoyed the read?
 Feel free to share for others to enjoy!

-A maintenance worker replaces a vent on an air conditioner in a high-rise building.
+A maintenance worker replaces a vent on an air conditioner in a high-rise commercial building.

 We all know that a home is an asset and investment.
-Unlike purchasing a car which loses its value once it is taken off the lot, a home will typically increase in value over time.
+A new car will lose value once you drive off the lot, a home however will typically increase in value over time.
 Purchasing a commercial building yields an even higher return on investment than a residential property.
-It also brings forth more potential hazards that can result in significant loss or damage, so greater attention must be paid to reduce the chance of these losses occurring.
+Consequently, it brings forth more potential hazards resulting in significant loss or damage.
+Therefore, greater attention must be paid to reduce the chance of these losses occurring.

 Examples include a remotely-monitored sprinkler system covering 100% of the area so that, in the event of a fire or sprinkler pipe burst, the alarm will sound off-site to notify the owner immediately.
-It’s also important that the sprinkler system is maintained regularly by an insured and qualified contractor.
+Additionally, it is important to ensure that an insured and qualified contractor is regularly maintaining the sprinkler system.

 The same applies to fire extinguishers.
 Not only is it important to have enough fire extinguishers throughout the building, but it is also key to have the proper type of extinguishing system in place and inspected annually.